-I asked, “Where?
+“Where?
 I need to get to him right away.”

-“My friends are worth any risk.”
+“My friends are worth any risk,” she stated firmly.

-He looked around then back at me and whispered, “It’ll be faster if I show you, but if you get caught anywhere in the boys’ dorm, I don’t know anything about it.
+He looked around then back at her and whispered, “It’ll be faster if I show you, but if you get caught anywhere in the boys’ dorm, I don’t know anything about it.
 Got it?”

-Pulling one of the doors open, he led the way down a beige hall that mimicked the one in the girls’ dorm.
-I held my breath as I followed, hoping my ankle cuff didn’t set off any alarms.
-When everything remained silent, I let out that breath and hurried to keep up with my guide.
+She held her breath as she followed, hoping her ankle cuff didn’t set off any alarms.
+When everything remained silent, she let out that breath and hurried to keep up with her guide.
 He turned a corner at the end of the hall.
-I was right behind him and barely missed getting hit by a door that opened as we scooted past.
+She was right behind him and barely missed getting hit by a door that opened as they scooted past.

 After another two turns, he stopped at the first door on his right and pointed.
 “That’s Tony’s room.
 Don’t get caught.”